Azure/bicep/docs/linter-rules/prefer-interpolation.md

 **Code**: prefer-interpolation

-**Description**: String interpolation should be used instead of the concat function.
+**Description**: Use string interpolation instead of the concat function.

 The following example fails this test because the concat function is used.